Christian Forgiveness How To

 Forgiveness is a verb, an action.
 It is a legal transfer in God’s courtroom.
 Feelings are not instantly gone.
 They may remain, they may fade away, and they may change.
 Continuing to have feelings does not mean you did not forgive.
 If you made the choice to obey God in forgiveness, wrote the invoice, took it to God in prayer and transferred it to Him; you forgave.
 It has often been said that when you still feel emotional, you have not forgiven.
 I disagree, a sad event is a sad event.
 I would think that Jesus stays emotional about what He did on the cross.
 He intentionally carries the scars of forgiveness as a remembrance and a sign to us of His love for us.
 In the last supper, His words were to “do this in remembrance of Me”.
 Forgiveness is a big deal, a life changing deal.
 For-me-give.

 With this habit built and great success in feeling lighter and free, I sat down with a spiral notebook to work through the offenses of my spouse in a 20-year marriage.
 I wrote invoices addressing his offenses against me.
 Then I addressed my offenses against myself, him, and my family.
 It took a few weeks to do.
 I thought it was complete and so I took it to court of God and read it aloud.
-I transferred each and every debt.
-I destroyed the notebooks.
+I transferred each, and every, debt.
+I destroyed the notebook.
 This changed me.
 I found closure and healing.
 I have not forgotten.
 The story still has its happy and sad components.
 Across the years more memories have surfaced and as they have, I have written the invoices and transferred the debts to God.
+I have done the same as new offenses and hurts have come from him.
+There has never been any remorse or apology or reconciliation, that I also forgive.

 It can be powerful to take communion as you give God an invoice.
 My practice is to say the Lord’s prayer first.
+I meditate on forgiving my debtors and being forgiven.
 Then I eat a whole saltine square which is dry and hard to eat.
 I want to acknowledge that forgiving others is sometimes hard.
 I want to be authentic in that.
 I tell God I am choosing to forgive and asking that the wounds and scars be gone.
-Then I ask for forgiveness for my sin and forgive myself for my failings.
-I drink the grape juice realizing that it washes down the cracker crumbs.
+I am acknowledging the beating he took on my behalf as well as the beating I feel from my offenders.
+Then I focus on His blood shed for me and the offenses of mine that He took upon Himself.
+I ask for forgiveness for my sin and forgive myself for my failings.
+I drink the grape juice realizing that it washes down the dry cracker crumbs.
 Accepting forgiveness for me causes it to be easier to forgive others.
 I ask to know that the scars of forgiveness are visible in my life.
 I do this practice several times a week.
 It is some of my favorite time with God.

 I pray this is of help to you.
 Be more than a conqueror.